 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-If you’re looking for a crispy little wing to sink your teeth into, look no further than these Miso Chicken Wings with Honey & Butter.
-Double fried, and tossed in a SUPER FLAVORFUL Miso Honey Butter, these wings are ADDICTIVE.
+If you're looking for a crispy little wing to sink your teeth into, look no further than these Asian Chicken Wings with Miso Honey Butter.
+Double fried or Air fried, and tossed in a SUPER FLAVORFUL Miso Honey Butter, these wings are ADDICTIVE.
 And dare I say it, they need no sauce or accompaniment.
 They might be pure wing perfection.
 Miso glazed chicken wings for the WIN.

 - Good quality chicken wings; party style, or trimmed and split.
 I highly recommend Cooks Venture wings.
 They are pasture raised, juicy and delicious.